CS126SP20/Rhythm-Master/docs/README.md

 Press left arrow key to go back to the main screen.

 ## Notes
-This is according to my progress so far.

-I cannot gurantee anymore features without further to implement.
+Because this week's goal is to get the animation going, I didn't have anymore key features to add, therefore, no new instructions to the players.